britram/taps-transports/draft-ietf-taps-transports.md

 - unicast
 - multicast, anycast or IPv4 broadcast.
+- object-oriented delivery of discrete data or files.
 - per-object dynamic meta-data delivery.
 - push delivery or on-demand delivery service.
 - fully reliable or partially reliable delivery (of file or in-memory objects).
 - ordered or unordered delivery (of file or in-memory objects).
 - per-packet authentication, integrity, and anti-replay services.
 - proactive packet erasure coding (AL-FEC) to recover from packet erasures and improve the on-demand delivery service,
-- error detection (through UDP).
+- error detection (relies on UDP checksum).
 - congestion control for layered flows (e.g., with WEBRC).

 ## NACK-Oriented Reliable Multicast (NORM)

 NORM is an IETF standards track protocol specified in {{RFC5740}}.
+It provides object-oriented delivery of discrete data or files.
+The
-The protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
+protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
 Support for bulk data dissemination includes discrete file or computer memory-based "objects" as well as byte- and message-streaming.
-NORM is designed to incorporate packet erasure coding as an inherent part of its selective ARQ in response to receiver negative acknowledgments.
+NORM can incorporate packet erasure coding as a part of its selective ARQ in response to negative acknowledgments from the receiver.
 The packet erasure coding can also be proactively applied for forward protection from packet loss.
 NORM transmissions are governed by the TCP-friendly congestion control.
-NORM's reliability, congestion control, and flow control mechanism are distinct components and can be separately controlled to meet different application needs.
+The reliability, congestion control and flow control mechanisms can be separately controlled to meet different application needs.

 ### Protocol Description